cregox/cregox.github.io/newpage/index.md

 </details>

-even just **creating the file** and writing your suggestion in plain text is already simple enough (other than needing to login) and much better than trying any other contact form! please try that first. :D
+even just **creating the file** and writing your suggestion in plain text is already simple enough (other than needing to login) and much better than trying any other contacting form! please try that first. :D

-perhaps *somewhere* in the future we will replace this process with something even simpler...
+we do wish to, in the future, replace this process with something even simpler... but don't hold your sweat on it.

 meanwhile, <br>
 **thanks** for your willingness to help! :)